miurahr/multivolume/README.rst

 ======

 multivolumefile module is under active development and considered as ***Alpha*** state.
-It is not good idea to use it on production systems.
+It is not good idea to use it on production systems, but it may work well in a limited range of usage.
+Please check limitations and passed test cases.

 Install
 =======